fireship-io/fireship.io/hugo/content/lessons/angularfire-google-oauth/index.md

 {{< /highlight >}}

 {{< box icon="flask" class="box-green" >}}
-PRO Tip - You may find it useful to simplify this guard code by defining a method in your auth service that can [retrive the Firebase UID as a Promise](/snippets/get-angularfire-userid-as-promise).
+PRO Tip - You may find it useful to simplify this guard code by defining a method in your auth service that can [retrieve the Firebase UID as a Promise](/snippets/get-angularfire-userid-as-promise).
 {{< /box >}}